World War I prisoners of war in Germany: Mail

-Mail was vital for the prisoners of war.
-Letters allowed them not only to receive news from home but also to ask their families to send parcels and inform them of their receipt.
 Every month, a prisoner had the right to write two letters (limited to six pages each for officers, and four pages for other ranks), on paper that he had to buy at the camp, and four postcards.
 These were the numbers in theory, at least, though very often the practice differed.
 For the German authorities, mail represented a considerable source of pressure; the right to write and receive mail was regularly denied.
 In the first half of 1915, French prisoners sent 350,000 letters to France; the figure doubled in the second half of the year.
 On an average week, French prisoners received 45,000 letters containing money.
 This number fluctuated significantly: 8,356 such letters between 8 and 24 October 1914, 79,561 between 22 and 28 November 1915.
 Many prisoners did not know how to write and asked others to write for them.
 Censorship and package inspections were daily occurrences.

 As the rations distributed in the camps were not sufficient to live on, and the prisoners wanted more than biscuits from the Red Cross, they survived thanks to parcels.
 Although French and British detainees tended to receive enough food in the mail, this was not the case for the Russians, the majority of whom were condemned to eat from rubbish bins or die of hunger.